cubica/p2p-wpml/readme.txt

 == Description ==

-**p2p-wpml** is a [Wordpress](http://wordpress.org/) plugin that integrates [iCanLocalize's WPML](http://wpml.org/) and [Posts 2 Posts](http://scribu.net/wordpress/posts-to-posts).
+**p2p-wpml** is a [WordPress](http://wordpress.org/) plugin that integrates [iCanLocalize's WPML](http://wpml.org/) and [Posts 2 Posts](http://scribu.net/wordpress/posts-to-posts).

-This plugin has been only tested with Wordpress version 3.2.1, WPML version 2.3.3 and 2.3.4, and Posts 2 Posts version 0.8; different versions of Wordpress or the plugins may break this plugin's functionality so use it at your own risk.
+This plugin has been tested with WordPress version 3.4.1, WPML version 2.5.2, and Posts 2 Posts version 1.3.1.
+Earlier versions of the Posts 2 Posts are not compatible with this plugin.

 = Features =